 - Final Report and Consensus Recommendations, 31, 2012

 - High Country News article (2/17/14)

 La Sal Sustainability Collaboration (LSSC)

 LSSC is a first-of-its-kind effort to bring all public and private land managers in a specific geographic region together to develop a comprehensive approach to grazing management that maximizes private and public values and implement the consensus recommendations of the Collaborative Group on Sustainable Grazing.
-LSSC was co-convened by the Utah Grazing Improvement Program (in the Department of Agriculture & Food) and the Grand Canyon Trust; its members include representatives from permitted ranchers, San Juan County, state wildlife agency, and conservation groups.
+LSSC was co-convened by the Utah Grazing Improvement Program (in the Department of Agriculture & Food) and the Grand Canyon Trust; its members include representatives of permitted ranchers, San Juan County, the Utah state wildlife agency, and conservation groups.
 Federal and state land managers are participating actively in the group as resource experts.